probert94/python-swos-lite/README.md

 # python-swos-lite
-Python library to interact with MikroTik with SwitchOS Lite
+Python library to interact with MikroTik SwitchOS Lite